 The Spider as a Spirit Animal

-If your spirit animal is the spider, then you must be aware of the following things.
+If your spirit animal is a spider, then you must be aware of the following things.

 - You are a gentle and creative person who likes to be soft when needed.
 These are relatively feminine qualities that even a man can own.